 ‘I won’t be going to church anymore!’
 Sounds familiar?
-Reality is, we, for once in our Christian walk, have thought of this statement.
-We have different reasons for thinking so, some due to burn out, and most are due to an offense.
+Reality is, for once in our Christian walk, we might have thought of leaving the church.
+We have different reasons for having that thought, some due to burnout and most are due to an offense.
 But regardless of your reasons, this analogy posted by one pastor will surely blow your mind away!

-Pastor Andy Harris of The Church of the Cross in Haughton, Louisiana, shared a story of a woman who decided to stop going to church because of the wrong things that she noticed in the life of people going to church.
-The woman this among church members, “…woman gossipping about another member; a man that is a hypocrite; the worship team living wrong; people looking at their phone during service…” Familiar?
+Pastor Andy Harris of The Church of the Cross in Haughton, Louisiana, shared a story of a woman who decided to stop going to church because of the wrong things that she noticed in the life of her fellow church members.
+The woman said in the church she saw, “…woman gossipping about another member; a man that is a hypocrite; the worship team living wrong; people looking at their phone during service…” Familiar?

 But the pastor responded in a very unexpected way.
 He requested the woman to “…take a full glass of water and walk around the church three times without spilling a drop on the ground.”
-The woman did so, for this request was such a piece of cake.
+The woman did so.
 And indeed, she walked around the church 3 times without even spilling a drop of water from the glass.

-Afterward, the pastor asked her for the last time if she saw those people who made her come up with the decision of not coming back to church anymore.
+Afterward, the pastor asked her for the last time if she saw those people who made her come up with the decision of leaving the church.
 And she responded ‘no’.
 Then the pastor shared something that blew the mind not just of this woman but of everyone who heard this analogy, believers or not.

 As believers, let us continue to fix our eyes on Jesus!